Ramsis-SNES/snes-powerpak-firmware-v3/README.md

 * ... and more! :-)

 For installation instructions and more information, please check [How To Use.txt](https://github.com/Ramsis-SNES/snes-powerpak-firmware-v3/blob/master/How%20To%20Use.txt).

+To learn about my other projects, feel free to visit my [homepage](http://manuloewe.de).

 Have fun, and ... long live the SNES PowerPak! :D